YcartXin/YcartXin/README.md

-Hello, my name is Tracy and a fourth-year university student :)
+Hello, my name is Tracy and a university student heading into a MA in Statistics :)